Things that Damage Artificial Turf

 If paint does fall on your lawn, clean it up immediately with water.
 It is less likely to cause damage if it is cleaned before it dries.

-Doing a few preventive things and planning the use of your yard will go a long way to keeping your artificial turf from being damaged.
+Doing a few preventive things and planning the use of your yard will go a long way to protecting your artificial turf from being damaged.